Bhavana-S-ui/DigitalBhemIntern/README.md

 ## ✨ Acknowledgments

-Thanks to the [OpenAI](https://openai.com/) team for inspiring this project idea, and to all the developers who helped shape the web with tools like HTML, CSS, and JavaScript.
+Thanks to DigitalBhem team for inspiring this project idea to shape the web with tools like HTML, CSS, and JavaScript.
 ```

 ### Key changes: